-LOCATIONS WHERE DRAFT EIS IS AVAILABLE FOR PUBLIC REVIEW
+LOCATIONS WHERE FINAL EIS IS AVAILABLE FOR PUBLIC INSPECTION

-The Draft EIS is available for review on the Project's website: http://parkplanning.nps.gov/ScorpionPier.
+The Final EIS is available on the Project's website:

+http://parkplanning.nps.gov/ScorpionPier.

-Paper copies of the Draft EIS are also available for public review at the Office of the Superintendent (1901 Spinnaker Drive, Ventura, California); and at the main branch of the Santa Barbara Public Library (40 East Anapamu Street, Santa Barbara, California).
+Paper copies of the Final EIS are also available for public inspection at the Office of the Superintendent (1901 Spinnaker Drive, Ventura, California); and at the main branch of the Santa Barbara Public Library (40 East Anapamu Street, Santa Barbara, California).